thepenguinn/notes/creed.md

 > your life, and stop being aimless, stop letting your emotions override what
 > your mind tells you, stop being hypocritical, self-centered, irritable.
 You
 > see how few things you have to do to live a satisfying and reverent life?
-> If you can manage this, that’s all even the gods can ask of you
+> If you can manage this, that’s all even the gods can ask of you.

+> If someone asks about the Yamato spirit of Shikishima --- it is the flowers
+> of Yamazakura that are fragrant in the Asahi.

 > Your job is to stand straight, not to be held straight.
+> Your job is to run willingly, not to be dragged forcefully.
+> Your job is to burn bright, not to be burned down.